Skip to content

 Memory Allocator

-This is especially noticeable when frequently loading/unloading large objects such as models or LoRAs
+This can look like a memory leak because process memory usage grows over time.
+It is most noticeable when frequently loading and unloading large objects such as models or LoRAs.

 Note